remcostoeten/2024-resume/readmE.md

 ## How to Run

 1. Clone the repository.
-2. Install the dependencies with `npm install`.
+2. Install the dependencies with `pnpm i`.
-3. Run the development server with `npm run dev`.
+3. Run the development server with `npm dev`.

 ## Projects